talmolab/sleap/docs/installation.md

       ```
    ```
 ````

+**Important Hardware Note:**
+SLEAP currently supports GPU-accelerated training on **NVIDIA GPUs** and **Apple Silicon Macs**.
+Training on other GPU architectures (e.g., AMD GPUs on older Macs) is not supported and may lead to failures or unexpected behavior.
+For best results, ensure you have an NVIDIA GPU or use a recent Apple Silicon Mac.
+If no supported GPU is available, SLEAP can still run in CPU mode, but training speed may be reduced.

 .
 For more in-depth installation instructions, see the [installation methods](installation-methods).
 The newest version of SLEAP can always be found in the [Releases page](https://github.com/talmolab/sleap/releases).